nfreear/breath/README.md

 # Breath #

-A Web App to help you concentrate on and calm your breathing.
+A Web App to help you focus on and calm your breathing.

 _Resonant breathing biofeedback training_ has [been shown][doi] to be [beneficial][wp] to ameliorate stress.

 Currently implemented using [SVG + SMIL animation][smil].

- * [Original gist][gist]
+ * Gist: [original SVG][gist]

 ## Browser support ?